What Does Not Deliverable As Addressed Mean

 Another self-explanatory UAA code; is used when the street listed on the address does not exist.
 The return code used for this is 10 or 17 from CASS.

 Now that we know what it means for a mailpiece to be “Undeliverable As Addressed” or UAA and we have discussed almost all major UAA codes that you may come across.
-However, the easy one-step solution to optimizing is to use an advanced address verification system like PostGrid.
+However, the easy one-step optimization solution is to use an advanced address lookup API system like PostGrid.
 Systems like PostGrid can help you easily optimize the direct mail efforts of your company.
-Furthermore, such a system can streamline your entire process and even automate it for maximum accuracy.
+Furthermore, such a system can streamline your mailing process and even automate it for maximum accuracy.